Your AI agent shouldn't ask “what’s next?”

 Initialize

 Run backlog init in any directory.
-Three files are created.
+A local database and config file are created.
 The workspace is ready.

 backlog init